chrisdoc/thesis/thesis.md

 #### Velocity {#velocity-1}

-Similar to example one there was a deviation of estimated and observed handover positions.
+Similar to the first example there was a deviation of estimated and observed handover positions.
 This deviation introduced an error which led to an increase in speed for the segment where the deviation happened.
 In Figure [fig:1058~v~elocityNoAdapt] the speed increase is visible as four spikes.
 The adaption algorithm was used to remove this speed over-runs.
 The result of the adaption algorithm can be seen in Figure [fig:1058~v~elocityAdapt].

 [b] ![](./images/1058_velocityNoAdapt.png "fig:")